 You can prepare the sauce for up to 3 days in advance.
 Store it in an airtight container in the fridge.
 Reheat gently over medium-low heat while cooking pasta.

-Freezing is also a great option if you have the possibility.
-Because the recipe does not use up the whole tub of ricotta, I will often double the quantity of the sauce ingredients and freeze half of the sauce.
+Freezing is also a good option if you have the possibility.
+The sauce will be a bit more watery but the flavors will be preserved.
+Because the pasta with ricotta and tomato sauce recipe does not use up the whole tub of ricotta, I will often double the quantity of the sauce ingredients and freeze half of the sauce.
 Wait for the sauce to cool down completely and place it in a freezer bag.
 You can keep the sauce in the freezer for up to 6 months.
 Thaw it overnight in the fridge and reheat it gently in a saucepan while you cook pasta.
 If you have forgotten to thaw the sauce overnight, you can reheat it directly in the pan but it will take longer.
-The sauce will be a bit more watery but the flavors will be preserved.

 Pasta with ricotta and tomato sauce